-Associate of Science in Culinary Arts
+Associate of Science in Culinary Arts (AS)

 This culinary arts degree offers students advanced knowledge of food preparation and restaurant management skills.
 Upon completion students will have advanced culinary skills, management level food safety and sanitation knowledge, food costing and purchasing capability, employee management competency, and professionalism.